-I can't hear any sounds on the computer
+I cannot hear any sounds on the computer

-If you can't hear any sounds on your computer, for example when you try to play music, try these troubleshooting steps to see if you can fix the problem.
+If you cannot hear any sounds on your computer, for example when you try to play music, go through the following troubleshooting tips.

 Make sure that the sound is not muted

-Click the sound menu on the menu bar (it looks like a speaker) and make sure that the sound is not muted or turned down.
+Open the system menu and make sure that the sound is not muted or turned down.

 Check that the speakers are turned on and connected properly

-Some sound cards are able to switch which socket they use for output (to the speakers) and input (from a microphone, for instance).
-The output socket may be different when running Linux than on Windows or Mac OS.
-Try connecting the speaker cable to the different audio sockets on the computer in turn to see if that works.
+Some sound cards can switch between the socket they use for output (to the speakers) and the socket for input (from a microphone, for instance).
+The output socket may be different when running Linux, Windows or Mac OS.
+Try connecting the speaker cable to a different audio socket on your computer.

-Check that the right sound device is selected
+Check that the correct sound device is selected

-Some computers have multiple "sound devices" installed.
-Some of these are capable of outputting sound and some are not, so you should check that you have the correct one selected.
+Some computers have multiple “sound devices” installed.
+Some of these are capable of outputting sound and some are not, so you should check that you have the correct sound device selected.
 This might involve some trial-and-error to choose the right one.

-If that doesn't work, you might want to try doing the same for any other devices that are listed.
+If that does not work, you might want to try doing the same for any other devices that are listed.